marcelofmatos/phpnetmap/README.md

 ## How It works

-The PHPNetMap shows the host connected to the equipment from [FIB](https://en.wikipedia.org/wiki/Forwarding_information_base) or table CAM switches, and [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) table equipment.
-You can perform searches within these tables in various devices at the same time.
+The PHPNetMap shows connected hosts based on the [FIB](https://en.wikipedia.org/wiki/Forwarding_information_base) or table CAM switches, and [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) table devices.
+You can perform searches within these tables in various devices with the Search form.
 With the map view you can check the connections between hosts and each host there is a screen indicating the  port status with their respective connected host.
 You can see the operating status port and status of the [Spanning Tree Protocol](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol)